 The chart above illustrates just how much dividends have played a role in an investor's returns.
 As you can see, 42% of the S&P 500 returns in the past ~90 years have come from dividend stocks.
 On the other hand, 58% of the S&P returns in the past ~90 years have come from growth stocks.
 This makes sense given the nature of dividends and the volatility of the stock market.

 However, this does not mean that dividend stock returns have been inferior to growth stocks as it fluctuates heavily every decade.
 In other words, different markets favor different types of investing, and a 42% total return is quite substantial from just dividends.
-Regardless, growth stocks may have the slight advantage here, especially over the last 10 years.
+Regardless, growth stocks appear to have the advantage here, especially over the last 10 years.

 The graph above further supports than dividend payers have dominated the performance of non-dividend payers over the long-term.
 So, although past performance does not guarantee future turns, in the long-term perspective, investing in dividend-paying companies may provide you with a better return.